October 2, 2018, Israel

 Ones' character takes years to build.
 If you know this person and you know his character then you should view his actions/statements in the context of his character.
 The rabbi who questioned Rabbi Yehuda the Prince's decision to rule according to Rabbi Yose was out of line because he never met Rabbi Yose.
 The sharp, unusual, response by Rabbi to this other scholar was a sort of rebuke, had you met Rabbi Yose you would not ask that question...and you would not challenge my own ruling.

-Let us form out judgments slowly, and try to judge favorably.
+Let us form our judgments slowly, and try to judge favorably.

 A family story

-He achieved rabbinic degrees that only a few in a century earn, he had a doctorate from Harvard in Roman law.
-He translated some of the works of the great Rabbi Moshe Ben Maimon (12th century Spain) into English.
+He achieved rabbinic degrees that only a few in a century earn.
+He had a doctorate from Harvard in Roman law.
+He translated some of the works of the great Rabbi Moshe Ben Maimon (12th century Spain) into English at the request of Yale University.
 His books are still in use today all over the world.
-He served in World War Two and after the war was appointed by the US government as official advisor on displace persons in Europe.
+He served in World War Two and after the war was appointed by the US government as official advisor on displaced persons in Europe.

-And yet, even he, as a congregational rabbi he too came under criticism.
+And yet, even he, as a congregational rabbi, came under criticism.
 No one is free of criticism.
+No one is immune from being criticized and judged in absentia.

 It was a token gift, a gift to show appreciation.

-My father was visiting his in laws when a man approached him and said, "Your father-in-law is not so humble, in fact he is quite ostentatious, I have heard in fact that he owns a mink yarmulke".
+My father of blessed memory was visiting his in-laws when a man approached him and said, "Your father-in-law is not so humble, in fact he is quite ostentatious, I have heard that he owns a mink yarmulke".

 "Silent my son, silent, for if you knew Rabbi Yose you would not speak this way."